donuting/Lab-1/README.md

 on with that weird `for` loop?
 As you do this, you might find it useful to write down your own implementation in Python to help you begin to create a mapping between the two languages.

-- [ ] Make note of any specific Java syntax which stands out to you and compare what you come up with those around you.
+- [X] Make note of any specific Java syntax that stands out to you and compare what you come up with those around you.
 Try to come up with a list of at least five things that strike you as either similar to or different from Python.

 Tip: IntelliJ works just like PyCharm, so you can place breakpoints and step through the code using the debugger in the same way.
 You might find it informative to try stepping through the code to see what it is doing on a few iterations.

+Some interesting ideas I found - classic public static void main(String[] args). lets go i clutched up with that. big brain, hella big brain.

 ## The Main Function